 LPI (Lumosity Performance Index) is a standardized performance metric that shows how well you are performing on Lumosity games and lets you compare performance across games and Cognitive Areas.
 LPI is based on the scores you receive for Lumosity games.
 It is not influenced by how frequently you play, your age, or any training preferences you have selected.

-Game LPI is determined by examining score distributions for each game across a wide range of users.
+Game LPI is determined by examining score distributions for each game across a wide range of members.
 An LPI value is then assigned to each game score.
-Once these LPI values are set for a particular game, users will start receiving a Game LPI when they play that game.
+Once these LPI values are set for a particular game, members will start receiving a Game LPI when they play that game.
 We readjust your Game LPI each time you play by looking at how well you scored that round, and how that compares to your previous scores for that game.

 Cognitive Area LPI